-Maybe you bought a second home for rental income or vacation purposes; or haven’t sold your home but the moving company brought your belongings to the next; or you’re traveling overseas for an extended period of time.
+Maybe you bought a second home for rental income or vacation purposes; haven’t sold your home but the moving company brought your belongings to the next, or you’re traveling overseas for an extended period of time.
 Whatever the case may be, you own a vacant home that must be rented out.
 If you’ve never handled this type of lucrative yet challenging situation before, it’s time to learn how to prepare your home for renters.

 Get a Home Inspection

 Since your house is going on the market and will be populated by renters, you want your house in the best shape possible.
-Therefore, it’s wise to enlist a home inspector to point out any trouble spots in your home that could lead to major problems, especially when you’re not there every day to observe that things that don’t seem right and need attention.
-Another bonus by scheduling a home inspection is that once you fix whatever ails your house, you can charge more for the rental than originally planned.
+Therefore, it’s wise to enlist a home inspector to point out any trouble spots in your home that could lead to major problems, especially when you’re not there every day to observe things that don’t seem right and need attention.
+Another bonus of scheduling a home inspection is that once you fix whatever ails your house, you can charge more for the rental than originally planned.

 Repair and Update the House